-To make things simpler, photos of receipts can be taken and stored into an online saved folder and all tangible receipts can be kept in a stored place.
+To simply things, photos of receipts can be taken and stored into an online saved folder, and all tangible receipts can be kept in a stored place.

 If you're not sure what you need to prepare for your 2018 tax return, this tax prep document checklist can help you out and only takes a minute to fill out.

 At H&R Block, your taxes can be prepared on your own or with the help of a certified tax professional.
 Working with a certified tax professional ensures you get every tax deduction, credit, and the highest refund with little work on your part.